 So it wasn’t easy to know what was going on.
 We listened to radio broadcast out of London (Radio London, a radio station created for the French people in occupied France which was broadcast by the British Broadcasting Corporation).
 There was one program, I remember called Les Français parlent aux Français (a radio program broadcast daily in France from July 14, 1940 to August 31, 1944).

 We had to be very careful when listening to this program or British radio because we could be caught and exposed by a neighbour.
-You never knew whether your neighbours were collaborating with the Germans since the Militia were ever-present (the French Militia, a paramilitary and political force created by the Vichy government to fight the Resistance).
+You never knew whether your neighbours were collaborating with the Germans since the Militia were ever-present (the French Militia, a paramilitary and political force created in 1942 by the Vichy government to fight the Resistance).
 I remember that in class there were the pétainistes (supporters of Marshal Philippe Pétain’s Vichy regime) and gaullistes (supporters of General Charles de Gaulle’s Free French Forces).
 We were always getting into fights and we could have been exposed by informers and arrested.
 It becomes very dangerous when you live under a system where you are constantly suspected of belonging to one group or another.
 We had to be very careful with everything we said, since you could be exposed by your parents or parents could be exposed by their children, or by your neighbours, or your best friends; anyone could be an informant.
 You couldn’t just say whatever you wanted to about the Germans out of fear of… You really had to learn who to trust.
 There were also traitors that claimed to be against the Germans in order to infiltrate the Resistance and expose people.
 That’s why I only knew the person to whom I provided information and weapons, and things like that.
 Sometimes, when we blew up bridges or things like that or railroads, there were only two or three of us, that’s all.
 We received our orders and we carried them out, but we never knew who the leaders were, or even who the superiors were.

 There were a lot of sincere pétainistes who thought that Germany was going to win the war and that we had to collaborate with them, otherwise the Germans would take vengeance against France and annex a part of the country.
 I am not saying that all collaborators were traitors, but you had to be wary, since some of them were.
 The Militia, a paramilitary group, particularly supported the Germans and were pro-Laval and pro-Pétain.
 Laval was the Prime minister (head of the government) during the Vichy regime (April 1942 to August 1944).

-The hard thing in France was that the Marshal Pétain was voted head of the State at the time of defeat (in 1940).
+The hard thing in France was that the Marshal Pétain was appointed head of the government at the time of defeat (in 1940).
 When the French parliament withdrew in Bordeaux, he was given full power.
 So, he had rightful power in France.
 During those days, France was a country where people were very strict on issues dealing with order and legitimacy and things like that.
 So the army pledged an oath of loyalty to Marshal Pétain.
 So they were… And when de Gaulle pronounced his Appeal of 18 June (Appeal of 18 June, 1940, a speech given by General de Gaulle in London, inciting the French to continue the fight against Nazi Germany), it caused a lot of problems for the French administration, the French army, for those who had pledged an oath of loyalty to Pétain.
 Before the Germans occupied France, he was the legitimate head of state.
 So that was the major problem; disobeying the Head of State, committing perjury because you had sworn allegiance to the Head of State.
 If you did so, you were considered a traitor in the eyes of the French authorities, you see.